mariodavid/cuba-component-instant-launcher/README.md

 # CUBA Platform Component - Instant Launcher

-This application component let's you define launcher commands at runtime that can be executed via the search box.
+This application component let's you define launcher commands at runtime that can be directly executed via a search box.

+Instant launcher uses [rich-search](https://github.com/cuba-platform/rich-search-addon) under the hood.
+It adds a specific search result type to the search results of `rich-search` called `Launcher Commands`.
+Those Launcher Commands are configurations or scripts, that can be defined at runtime of the application.

 ## Installation